-Combine the amazing deliciousness of chili with buffalo chicken with this Instant Pot / Slow Cooker Buffalo Chicken Chili!
-Comforting chili combined with the mouthwatering, spicy flavours of buffalo chicken is a match made in heaven.
-Made with low FODMAP ingredients, this buffalo chicken chili is low FODMAP in servings of up to 1 cup and can be made in the Instant Pot or Slow Cooker.
+Combine the amazing deliciousness of chili with buffalo chicken with this Low FODMAP* Buffalo Chicken Chili!
+Comforting chili combined with the mouthwatering, spicy flavors of buffalo chicken is a match made in heaven.
+Made in the Instant Pot or slow cooker with low FODMAP ingredients, this buffalo chicken chili is low FODMAP in servings of up to 1 cup.
 Convert this recipe to Paleo / Whole30 by omitting the lima beans.

-My husband, Jeff, and I agree that the two tastiest recipes on this blog so far are Instant Pot Chili con Canada and Air Fryer Buffalo Chicken Tenders Salad.
-I was inspired to combine the best attributes of both recipes to create this Buffalo Chicken Chili recipe.
-So, if you have yet to try Instant Pot Chili con Canada or Air Fryer Buffalo Chicken Tenders Salad - kill two birds with one stone by making this Buffalo Chicken Chili in your Instant Pot OR slow cooker.
+My husband, Jeff, and I agree that the two tastiest recipes on this blog so far are Low FODMAP Instant Pot Chili con Canada and Low FODMAP Air Fryer Buffalo Chicken Tenders Salad.
+I was inspired to combine the best attributes of both recipes to create this Low FODMAP Buffalo Chicken Chili recipe.
+So, if you have yet to try Low FODMAP Instant Pot Chili con Canada or Low FODMAP Air Fryer Buffalo Chicken Tenders Salad - kill two birds with one stone by making this Low FODMAP Buffalo Chicken Chili in your Instant Pot OR slow cooker.
 However, if I'm being honest, I think you should try all three.

 If you still think putting lima beans in chili is odd, prefer to strictly eat Paleo or are on a Whole30, then feel free to leave them out.